 BaseFragment is a custom layout with custom methods.
 According to common sense, *

 Activity should extend Activity to which you add Fragments.

-But to be fair, Telegram doesn’t state they have an SDK.
-All they did is showed their source code.
+But to be fair, the messaging app doesn’t state they have an SDK.
+All they did is put their source code in the open.

-If you develop an app with Telegram license, it should go on GitHub
+If you develop an app with Telegram license, it should go to GitHub

-Even if you make an app based on Telegram, you have to publish the source code.
-Telegram’s License states: “Please remember to publish your code as well in order to comply with the License”.
+Even if you make an app based on Telegram, you have to publish your source code.
+Their license says: “Please remember to publish your code as well in order to comply with the License.”
+(Telegram Github)

 If you commit your time and money on developing a messaging app using Telegram source code, you probably won’t be happy about having to publish your code for everyone else to use.

-As you can see, Telegram is not the best option for building messaging applications.
-They provide neither an SDK nor a comprehensible source code.
-All the elements in Telegram are custom.
-I have no idea why they decided to make it like that, but from my point of view as a developer, Telegram’s source code is no good for building similar projects.
+As you can see, Telegram isn't the best option for building messaging applications.
+They provide neither an SDK nor comprehensible source code.
+All the elements in the app are custom.
+I have no idea why they decided to make it like that, but from my developer's point of view, their source code is no good for building similar projects.

-At the end of the day, it’s not a big deal that the Telegram source can’t help your app.
+At the end of the day, it’s not a big deal that the Telegram source code can’t help you much in your app development.
 Yalantis has plenty of experience designing and building messaging services.
-We will make sure you get the best product by building it ourselves!
+We will make sure you get the best product!